 - Hard to use without understanding the technique

 - String tension could have been better

-Yonex Voltric 7 is an excellent racquet for mixed power and control.
-You can use it for defensive as well as offensive play style if you just got the sync with the racquet.
+Yonex Voltric 7 is an excellent racket for mixed power and control.
+You can use it for defensive as well as offensive play style if you just got the sync with the racket.
 The solid control and anti-slip cap with the grip inspire more confidence during hard swings.
 For roughly half the price of voltric 80, this one really holds good value for money.
 Also, the construction is robust, making it a piece that is built to last.